base-thomas/rcbot2-ML/README.md

 ## Information:-

+This is a fork (of a fork) of below, modified to enable more granular control of bots (by base_thomas).
 This is a fork of [the official RCBot2 plugin][rcbot2] written by Cheeseh.
 Special thanks to pongo1231 for adding more TF2 support and NoSoop for adding AMBuild support and many more!